flowerinthenight/lsdy/README.md

 # Will output the table details and all its attributes/columns:
 $ lsdy TABLE_NAME --describe
 ```
 _Warning!_ At the moment, `--describe` will cause a table scan if the `--pk` flag is not set.
-If your table is huge, it's probably a good idea to supply the `--pk` flag, in which case, it will only query the attributes from that key.
+For massive tables, it's probably a good idea to supply the `--pk` flag, in which case, it will only query the attributes from that key.

 By default, the length of all cell items in the output table are concatenated up to `--maxlen`.